Movie Marathon with Kids: Over 100 Movies for Families

 Conclusion

 This post has an extensive list to get you going for a fun family marathon movie night.
 I would love to hear if there is a movie or series that you think is a must-watch for families!
+What have you watched in your family movie marathons?
 Share in the comments.

 Related Posts